commonsharp/SurvivalProject-Server/README.md

 - [x] Skill I fusion
 - [x] Skill II fusion
 - [ ] User shop I
-- [ ] Packages
+- [x] Packages

 # TODO
-- [ ] Gain elements after a failed level up fusion
+- [ ] Gain elements after a failed level up fusion.
 - [ ] Change the infinity games timers to ticks-based instead of a new thread with a timer.
 It will also fix the bug that if you leave the room, the timer still goes on, and will get executed when finished.
 - [ ] Random characters
 - [ ] Change the server sockets to NIO sockets.
 - [ ] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.
 - [ ] Change the guild points formula to the correct one.
 - [ ] The option to send send a reject message (after an invitation) is grayed out for some reason.
 If I manage to fix it, I need to make sure it actually works.
-- [ ] Some premium cards also give you elements when you purchase them.
+- [ ] Some premium cards also give you elements when you purchase them. **Packages too!*
 - [ ] Change every saveUser call to a shorter SQL query to reduce database operations.
 - [ ] Rename each SQL table according to the naming convention.
 - [ ] The sorting of userSessions is done in O(nlgn) instead of O(n).